-Conveyancing describes the legal transfer for property from one person to another.
-If you are using a mortgage to buy your home then the lender will require you to have a professional to conduct your conveyancing.
+Conveyancing describes the legal transfer of property from one person to another.
+If you are using a mortgage to buy your home then the mortgage lender will require a conveyancing solicitors to conduct your conveyancing.
 If you are a cash buyer, then you can carry out all of the tasks yourself.
-However, it is really recommended that you still have a professional to work on your behalf to make sure that the I’s are dotted and the T’s are crossed – this is not an area you can afford to make mistakes in!
+However, it is really recommended that you still have a professional usually a conveyancing solicitor to work on your behalf to make sure that the I’s are dotted and the T’s are crossed – this is not an area you can afford to make mistakes in!

-A solicitor or specialist property conveyancing solicitors takes responsibility of all of the legal issues surrounding property sales.
+A solicitor or specialist property conveyancing solicitor takes responsibility for all legal issues surrounding property sales.
 They should keep you up to date with everything that is happening and give you a rough timescale that they are working to.
 With this such an important aspect of your sale house purchase to get right, where do you start looking for a conveyancer?

 How do I find a conveyancer or a solicitor for legal services?